 Finally, Ansible is required for a number of the automation pieces, but is not codependent on the rest of the solution.
 Should you have any concerns with adding automation to your workstreams, you can still take advantage of a good portion of this solution, forfeiting the automation aspects laid out earlier.

 As you continue to consider this solution for your business, I hope giving a real-world illustration of how our customers are using this solution helps in visualizing how this can fit into your environment so you can take advantage of everything the Red Hat portfolio has to offer.
-For additional information on each of the products included in this solution, head over to Red Hat Insights, Hybrid Cloud Console, Smart Management, and Ansible Automation Platform.

 About the author